juicedata/juicefs/docs/en/security/posix_acl.md

 ---
-title: POSIX ACL
+title: POSIX ACLs
-description: This article introduces the POSIX ACL feature supported by JuiceFS and how to enable and use ACL permissions.
+description: Learn about POSIX ACL support in JuiceFS and how to enable and use ACL permissions.
 sidebar_position: 1
 ---

-POSIX ACL (Portable Operating System Interface for Unix - Access Control List) is a type of access control mechanism in Unix-like operating systems that allows for finer-grained control over file and directory access permissions.
+POSIX ACL (Portable Operating System Interface for Unix - Access Control Lists) is an access control mechanism in Unix-like operating systems that allows for fine-grained control over file and directory access permissions.

+This document introduces how to enable and use POSIX ACL permissions in JuiceFS.

-## Versions and Compatibility Requirements
+## Versions and compatibility requirements

-* JuiceFS supports POSIX ACL from version 1.2 onwards;
+* Since version 1.2, JuiceFS has supported POSIX ACLs.
-* All versions of the client can mount volumes without ACL enabled, regardless of whether they were created by a new or old version of the client;
+* All client versions can mount volumes without ACLs enabled, regardless of their creation by new or old client versions.
-* Once ACL is enabled, it cannot be disabled; therefore, the `--enable-acl` option is tied to the volume.
+* Once ACLs are enabled, they cannot be disabled.
+Therefore, the `--enable-acl` option is tied to the volume.

 :::caution
 If you plan to use ACL functionality, it is recommended to upgrade all clients to the latest version to avoid potential issues with older versions affecting the accuracy of ACLs.
 :::

-## Enabling ACL
+## Enable ACLs

-As mentioned earlier, you can enable ACL when creating a new volume or on an existing volume using a new version of the client.
+As mentioned earlier, you can enable ACLs when creating a new volume or on an existing volume using a new version of the client.

-### Creating a New Volume and Enabling ACL
+### Create a new volume and enable ACLs

+Execute the following command to create a new volume and enable ACLs:

 ```shell
 juicefs format --enable-acl sqlite3://myjfs.db myjfs
 ```

-### Enabling ACL on an Existing Volume
+### Enable ACLs on an existing volume

 Use the `config` command to enable ACL functionality on an existing volume: